 Opening the Doors of the Clinical Center

-The Clinical Center is opening its doors—and providing access to its special resources—to investigators from academia and industry.
-A formal funding opportunity for new partnerships between outside and intramural investigators at the CC promises to bring new intellectual excitement to the intramural program while enabling clinical research projects that might not otherwise occur.
+This year the Clinical Center (CC) is celebrating its 60th anniversary, and the NIH is launching an exciting experiment using CC resources.
+We are opening our doors to investigators from academia and industry and providing them access to our special resources.
+The experiment provides, for the first time, a formal funding opportunity for new partnerships between outside and intramural investigators at the CC.
+The result should bring new intellectual excitement to the intramural program while enabling clinical research projects that might not otherwise occur.